Greytiger23/alx-low_level_programming/0x01-variables_if_else_while/README.md

-assigning a random number and printing out the last digit
+printing out the alphabet with lowercase